WTC Health Registry vs. World Trade Center Health Program

 • Offer guidance to public health officials in planning for potential future emergencies

-The surveys were done in five waves, including surveys for adults, adolescents, and parents of adolescents, with the intent to assess to “what extent physical and mental health conditions have persisted, and whether any new symptoms and conditions have emerged.”
-The first wave was completed by enrollees in 2003-2004.
-Wave 5 was completed in early 2021.
 Enrollment in the Registry closed in 2004 and new participants are not being taken at this time.
 As stated in their website, “enrollment was always intended to be time-limited.
 All enrollees completed the same Wave 1 survey within the same time period.
 This helps provide a consistent basis of comparison for the next 20 years or more.”

-What is the difference between the World Trade Center Registry and the World Trade Center Health Program?
+What’s the difference between the World Trade Center Registry and the World Trade Center Health Program?

 While the WTC Registry is primarily a fact-finding and information-sharing study (although they do have a Treatment Referral Program), the WTC Health Program “provides no-cost medical monitoring and treatment for certified WTC-related health conditions to those directly affected by the 9/11 attacks in New York, the Pentagon, and in Shanksville, Pennsylvania.”
 It also provides funding for medical research into 9/11-related mental and physical health conditions, including, among others, patterns of illness, risk factors for disease, and improvements in diagnoses and treatment.